kdroidFilter/KosherKotlin/README.md

 For a basic set of instructions on the use of the API, see [How to Use the Zmanim API](https://kosherjava.com/zmanim-project/how-to-use-the-zmanim-api/), [zmanim code samples](https://kosherjava.com/tag/code-sample/) and the [KosherJava FAQ](https://kosherjava.com/tag/faq/).
 See the <a href="https://kosherjava.com">KosherJava Zmanim site</a> for additional information.

 # Get Started
-To add KosherKotlin as a dependency to your project, add the following dependency:

 ## Dependency
 The library is currently in the process of transitioning to Kotlinx-DateTime.
 Once the transition is complete, multiple target dependencies will be supported.